Architectural Heritage

 • in city councils, municipalities and federal state authorities as specialists who are familiar with dealing with cultural heritage and have relevant interdisciplinary knowledge,

-• in professional authorities, associations and non-governmental organizations,
+• in specialized authorities, associations and non-governmental organizations,

-• in all public institutions which deal primarily with the preservation and management of culturally and historically valuable artefacts and building projects in existing structures.
+• in all public institutions which deal primarily with the preservation and management of culturally and historically valuable artifacts and building projects in existing structures.

 For degree-seeking students: detailed information on admission requirements, application deadlines, etc. can be found on the German page.